-Hardwick Primary School will ensure that whole school awareness training will take place every year and upon induction of new staff.
-This will include the contents of this policy and other related policies such as the school's First Aid Policy.
-Additional whole school training will be arranged by Hardwick Primary School in conjunction with the school nurse or external health teams as needed, including for common conditions such as asthma, allergies, epilepsy and diabetes.

-It is recognised that it is not a requirement to have specific training to administer nonprescribed medications such as pain relief or antihistamines.
+Hardwick Primary School will ensure that whole school awareness training will take place every year.
+This should include the contents of this policy, and awareness of common conditions such as asthma allergies, epilepsy and diabetes.
+This training will be carried out by SBL.
+It is recognised that it is not a requirement to have specific training to administer non-prescribed medications such as pain relief or antihistamines.

-The medicine box is kept in the Rainbow Room / Staff Fridge / Foundation Fridge and all staff who work in this area must be aware of:-
+The medicine box is kept in the Rainbow Room / Staff Fridge / Foundation Fridge and all staff who work in this area should be aware of:-